Inside the 144-hour scramble to free the giant ship stuck in the Suez Canal

 An opportunity ahead

 Aboard the other ships languishing at the canal, there was nothing to do but wait.
-The crews worked their shifts, streamed movies, fixated on the electronic charts that showed the position of the grounded ship.
+The crews worked their shifts, streamed movies and fixated on the electronic charts that showed the position of the grounded ship.
 Egyptian agriculture officials said they had supplied more than 300 tons of feed for more than 60,000 sheep and 420 cows en route to Saudi Arabia and Jordan.

 “Every morning I’d get up and go look and ask the officer on watch, ‘Has it moved?’
-And every morning it was ‘No,’ ’’ said Reynolds, who could see the Ever Given rising over the desert about 10 miles away.
+And every morning it was ‘No,’ ’’ said Reynolds, who could see the Ever Given rising over the desert more than 10 miles away.

 By Saturday, the ship had attracted a harbor yard of its own.
 At least 14 tugs were on hand.
 Small boats ferried equipment, food and crew members.
 There were diving teams and maintenance crews, more than 200 people on the water working round-the-clock, according to interviews with the salvage teams.

-The pressure to liberate the vessels was immense when a group of canal officials and Dutch salvage experts mounted the Ever Given’s gangway and gathered with the ship’s officers and crew.
+The pressure to liberate the vessel was immense when a group of canal officials and Dutch salvage experts mounted the Ever Given’s gangway and gathered with the ship’s officers and crew.

 The super-tugs were nearing the canal.
 The highest tides of the year were about to add precious lifting power.